The Proof You Keep

 The hard part is not "fine-tuning a model."
 That's the least hard part.

-What makes this possible in 2026 is a new category of production workflow platforms that sit between the enterprise team and the model.
+What makes this possible in 2026 is a new category of workflow platforms that sit between the enterprise team and the model.
 The workflow runs the job.
-The reviewed work becomes training signal.
-The model gets better.
-The weights stay with the enterprise.
+The reviewed work becomes training signal where a specific customer engagement supports it.
+The durable asset is the reviewed record, record and handoff file, and handoff terms.

-This is the Domain Labs pattern.
-Every lab — drug discovery, medical imaging, manufacturing QA, financial risk — runs on the same shape:
+This is the App Data pattern.
+Every managed workflow — drug discovery, medical imaging, manufacturing QA, financial risk — runs on the same shape:

-- Start from a proven open-source model for the domain.
+- Start from a scoped starter model or verified open model for the domain.

 - Run the workflow your team already knows.